3 Protein Smoothie Recipes for Kids

 Most smoothies require bananas to help give that thick creamy consistency.
 Bananas also help to give the smoothie some bulk with their additional fiber.
 It's not usually as easy as just leaving them out.

-I've learned a few tricks for handling this problem.
-If you want to make smoothies for your kids who hate bananas, I recommend:
+If you want to make smoothies for your kids who strongly dislike bananas, I recommend:

-• Cut the banana portion in half and double up on the yogurt (or add yogurt if the recipe calls for milk)
+• Cut the banana portion in half and double up on the yogurt (or add yogurt if the recipe calls for milk.)

 • Choose smoothie flavors that have really strong accent fruits that will mask the banana better.
 Look for chocolate, peanut butter, or really tart fruits like cherries.